davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 ### Tickets

-The principle of progressive enhancement affected the tickets we created: each pattern had a **first pass** ticket for building its markup and CSS.
+The fact we were using progressive enhancement affected the tickets we created: each pattern had a **first pass** ticket for building its markup and CSS.
 We used a checklist to manage the work for each ticket:

 - semantic html is built
 - CSS is applied correctly